Brianna’s Stage 2B ALK+ ALCL Non-Hodgkin’s Lymphoma Story

 In November, after I finished chemo, I did a PET scan.
 It showed the same small area of residual activity.
 They said they were going to still watch it and see what happened.

 They repeated the scan in January or February.
 It was still there, so they decided to do 20 sessions of low-dose radiation to that area.

-I was more nervous that it wouldn’t work, and that I’d have to get more chemo or a transplant.
+I was more nervous that it wouldn’t work and that I’d have to get more chemo or a transplant.
 Mostly, radiation was just lonely.
-I drove myself there every week day for four weeks.
+I drove myself there every week day for 4 weeks.

-I didn’t look as bad as chemo made me look, so I didn’t get the same support that I go during chemo.
+I didn’t look as bad as chemo made me look, so I didn’t get the same support that I got during chemo.
 It was like I did it on my own.